 - Unbonded screed- as opposed to bonded floor levelling materials, this one is applied on top of a damp-proof membrane installed on the concrete slab.
 The screed is meant to minimise the risk of shrinkage and damp occurrence.
 The screeding prices could be high for this type as it takes more time to apply.

 With the proper screeding tools, you can DIY.
 However, you would need to choose the appropriate floor screed to use in your project as each offers unique specialist uses and benefits.
-Our current selection includes edging primer rolls, concrete & screed fibres, and Fast Flex Leveller.
+Our current selection includes a range of floor levelling compound, edging primer rolls, concrete & screed fibres, and Fast Flex Leveller.